tumpio/requestcontrol/_locales/en/manual.md

 ---------------

 Request pattern has three parts: *scheme*, *host* and *path*.
-Rule can include one or more request patterns.
+Rule can include one to many request patterns.

 ### Scheme